 - Krebs Cycle

 This worksheet is a basic, fill-in-the-blank worksheet on cellular respiration.
 It is an excellent tool to use when first beginning a unit on cellular respiration.
 Allow the student to look up answers in a textbook or online.
 There is a list of terms at the top of the page that students can use to fill in the blanks.
-Terms include:
+Students should work alone or in groups to solve the clues and fill in the blanks in the sentences.
+The answer key will help the parent or teacher grade the paper.

 - Preparatory Reaction